dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/README.md

 * `spark-submit` your app from within the `publish` folder

 Structured streaming in Spark processes data through a series of small **batches.**
-When you run your program, the command prompt where we established the netcat will allow you to start typing.
+When you run your program, the command prompt where we established netcat will allow you to start typing.
 In our example, when you hit *enter* after entering data in the command prompt, Spark will consider that a batch and run the UDF.

 ![StreamingOutput](https://github.com/bamurtaugh/spark/blob/StreamingLog/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/stream2.png)